 The chance of getting permission for family reunification afterwards is also depending on which country you come from – even though refugees do not have to meet all the criteria.
 This is mainly due to the demands on documents and proofs, which can be hard for many refugees to live up to.
-The percentage of positive decisions on countries with the most applications are for 2018 so far: Eritrea 27%, Syria 36%, Iran 69%, Turkey 70%, Thailand 86%.
+The percentage of positive decisions on countries with the most applications in 2018 were: Eritrea 27%, Syria 36%, Iran 69%, Turkey 70%, Thailand 86%.

 The new protection status art.
-7(3) does not provide access to family reunification during the first three years.
-When waiting time for the asylum case and the family reunification case are added to this, some families will actually end up being separated for 4-5 years.
-This change of the law is judged by The Danish Institute for Human Rights among others to be a direct violation of the human rights that Denmark has signed.
-A case is pending at ECHR about this.
+7(3) does not provide access to family reunification during the first two years (the waiting time was three years until a judgement from the court in Strabourg ruled against Denmark in 2021).
+When waiting time for the asylum case and the family reunification case are added to this, some families will actually end up being separated for 3-5 years.

 If a refugee wants to be exempted from the normal requirements with regard to family reunification, she/he has to apply for family reunification immediately after she/he is granted asylum.
 If she/he applies at a later point, the Danish Immigration Service will conduct an actual “asylum assessment” and considered if the refugee continues to have a need for protection.
 See the complete rules for family reunification at nyidanmark.dk.

 Marriage and birth certificates are required, which is often not possible for Syrian and Eritrean refugees to present.
 In those cases, a DNA test must be made at a Danish embassy, and cohabitation must be proved – also very hard demands to meet for many.